oh2mp/the_lux/THE_LUX.md

 much more.
 ![img/20210327_155641.jpg](img/20210327_155641.jpg)

 Test run.
-That blue LCD on the background is for another project that will be published later.
+That blue LCD and Raspberry Pi 3 on the background are for another project that will be published later.
 ![img/20210327_165049.jpg](img/20210327_165049.jpg)

 Another test run